 How do you determine the discount rate?
 As it turns out, the discount rate is proportional to the (natural) interest rate.
 That rate is what people charge to lend money.
 Getting paid back is a plan, and those plans could be disrupted because of unforseeable future events, so people insist on being paid back more than they have loaned.

-People's discount rate is roughly equivalent to the level of civilization in which they find themselves.
-Every sane person wants the discount to be as low as possible.
+People's discount rate is roughly equivalent to the inverse of the level of civilization in which they find themselves.
+Every sane person wants the discount to be as low as possible, and the level of civilization as high as possible.
 Political action increases the discount, because it makes people's plans less likely to come to fruition.
 That's why, when economists say that they want a small government, what they really are saying is that they want a prosperous society.